-Irving Rapper’s screen version of Emlyn Williams’ semi-autobiographical play of 1938, “The Corn is Green,” is not one of his best works, nor one of his strongest collaboartions with Bette Davis; that would be the 1942 “Now Voyager.”
+Irving Rapper’s screen version of Emlyn Williams’ semi-autobiographical play of 1938, “The Corn is Green,” is one of his best works, and one of his strongest collaborations with Bette Davis, the best of which is the 1942 “Now Voyager.”

 In this overly theatrical rendition, shot on Warner’s sound stages, Davis reprises the role that was originated in London by Dame Sybil Thorndike and on Broadway by Ethel Barrymore.

 Davis plays Miss Moffat, a turn-of-the-century aging spinster, who arrives as a schoolteacher in a Welsh mining town.
 She opens her own school in hopes of lowering the town’s illiteracy rate, thus enabling the younger residents to seek out more fulfilling lives than merely working in the mines (where most of their parents are employed).

 It’s an uphill battle for Miss Moffat, to say the least.
 Initially, she runs into resistance from mine-owner Nigel Bruce, who realizes that as soon as the citizens can read and write, they’ll rebel against his rule.

 Miss Moffat herself is full of doubts about her idealistic mission—that is, until she meets a young miner (played by John Dall in his film debut), who wants to know “what is behind all those books.”
 Within two years, Dall makes so much progress that he is qualified for admission in Oxford.